nicktodd/ml-deployment-workshop/01_video_transcode_pipeline.md

 FINAL_OUTPUT_BUCKET: example.video.bucket
 ```

+5. In addition, each lambda defined in the file also has an **INPUT_BUCKET** and an **OUTPUT_BUCKET** Change all of these to refer to your bucket as well.

-5. When you run SAM deploy at the command line, it creates a convenient file that allows you to set all of the default options.
+6. When you run SAM deploy at the command line, it creates a convenient file that allows you to set all of the default options.
 Since we are running SAM using CodeBuild, we will need to edit this file.
 Open the file `samconfig.toml`.

 ```
 version = 0.1